-C. Submissions materials must be shipped prepaid to:
+D. Required materials must be submitted through the online submission site or shipped prepaid to:

 Academy of Motion Picture Arts and Sciences ANIMATED FEATURE ENTRY 8949 Wilshire Blvd.
 Beverly Hills, CA 90211

 Those entries not chosen as nominations for final balloting will be returned to the sender at the Academy's expense.
 Prints or DCPs, screeners and digital content submitted will be retained by the Academy until the voting process is completed and will not be loaned out for use.